hanami/guides/content/v2.0/actions/formats-and-mime-types.md

 Once you've configured a format, your actions will reject certain requests that do not match the format.

-The following kinds of requests will be allowed:
+The following kinds of requests will be accepted:

 - No `Accept` or `Content-Type` headers
 - `Accept` header that includes the format's MIME type